-This committee consists of a minimum of three members, at least two of whom must be full-time tenured or tenure-track members from the Psychology Department.
-Tenured faculty from other departments and part-time faculty from the Department of Psychology may co-chair your committee or serve as the third member.
+This committee consists of a minimum of three CSUF faculty, at least two of whom must be full-time tenured or tenure-track members from the Psychology Department.
+Tenured faculty from other departments may co-chair your committee or serve as the third member.
 Individuals who are not employed by CSUF may serve as a visiting examiner, meaning a fourth committee member.
 Typically, all committee members will have a Ph.D.; however, individuals with a master's degree may serve on a committee if they have a particular area of expertise that contributes to the project.
 Students select their thesis committee in consultation with their Thesis Chair.
 Typically, this occurs as the thesis proposal is nearing completion.